wangpuup/assist_dy/README.md

 [here](https://www.esat.kuleuven.be/psi/spraak/downloads/).

 ### Data preperation

+This stage is only for MFCC/Fbank features, it can be skipped for the pre-trained featurus inputs.

 In the data preperation stage all the data is prepared (feature computation).
 All the prepared data is written in the directory specified in database.cfg.